Update Location

 With one of these in your home or office, we won’t blame you for indulging in a little California dreamin’—no matter where you live.

 Did you know that palm trees aren't actually trees?
 They're basically giant grasses!
-That's why, once they've done a bit of initial growing, they'll certainly continue to get taller but won't get much wider.
-Plant trivia aside, palms are fantastic houseplants, since most varieties are easy to grow and all types lend a tropical flair to just about any room.
+That's why, once they've done a bit of initial growing, they'll certainly continue to get taller but won't get much wider at the base.
+Plant trivia aside, palms are fantastic houseplants since most varieties are easy to grow.
+All types lend a tropical flair to just about any room, so you can have summer or beach vibes right inside your home.

 Here's what you need to know to grow palms indoors.

 One of the best indoor palms is the parlor palm.
 It's pretty slow growing, but almost ridiculously easy to care for.
-It needs less light than many other types, so you can enjoy it just about anywhere in the house—other than a closet, of course!
-Ponytail palms, lady palms, and Chinese fan palms are also good choices for indoor growing.
+It needs less light than many other types of palms, so you can enjoy it just about anywhere in the house—other than a closet, of course!
+Bamboo palms, lady palms, Kentia palms, and Chinese fan palms are also good choices for growing inside your home.
+Ponytail palms and sago palms make great indoor plants as well; however, despite their name, they’re not true palms.

 Indoors, most palms like evenly moist soil and bright, indirect light.
 Growing near a west- or south-facing window (but not where the sunbeams will directly hit the plants) is a great choice.
 Palms grow best with a bit of humidity in the air, too, and away from cold blasts of air from doorways or drafty windows, or hot, dry air from heating vents.

-About a month after planting, your palm will need to be fed.
-Indoor palms can be picky about what’s for dinner, so give them something they’ll be sure to love: Miracle-Gro® Shake ‘n Feed® Palm Plant Food.
-Designed especially for palms, it has all of the nutrients they need, including magnesium, iron, and manganese to help prevent fronds from yellowing and curling.
-Plus, it will keep your palms well fed for up to 3 months.
+Indoor palms can be picky about what’s for dinner, so give them something they’ll be sure to love: Miracle-Gro® Tropical Houseplant Food.
+Formulated especially for tropical plants, including palms, it has all of the micronutrients tropical plants need, like magnesium, iron, and manganese, to help promote palm leaf growth.
 Be sure to follow all of the directions on the label.

 While you really can’t prune palm trees for size—if you cut off the top of the plant, it’s toast—you can prune off dead leaves to keep the plant tidy.
 Know, though, that many species have spines and pointy leaves that will poke you if you’re not careful.